4.54 from 107 votes

 7. 5 stars

 Yum, yum, yum.
-I’m addicted to cold foam and gives me an excuse to use my Nespresso foamer that sits in the cabinet.
+I’m love cold foam and gives me an excuse to use my Nespresso foamer that sits in the cabinet.
 I find using an oat creamer like nutpods gives me a better foam.
 I upped the pumpkin spice because I like spice.
 Thanks for recipe!
 I’ve already experimented with a chocolate cold foam using this basic formula.

 1. Woo!!
 So happy to hear you loved this pumpkin cream cold brew recipe, Shelley!
 I bet the chocolate one is delicious as well.
 Thanks so much for the review.
 I really appreciate it!